Need a chocolate fix?! Try my easy Chocolate Bread. A delicious homemade cake that’s quick, easy and oh-so-chocolately! No electric mixer needed.

 - Grease and line your 9 by 5 inch loaf pan with baking or parchment paper.
 Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.

-- In a large mixing bowl, sift together flour, cocoa, baking soda, baking powder and salt.
+- In a large mixing bowl, add flour, cocoa, baking soda, baking powder and salt.
 Add sugars and gently stir.

 - In the microwave, heat the butter in a large heatproof bowl until just melted, stirring in between 20 second bursts.
 Add your vanilla and eggs to your butter and whisk gently until combined.